 - Chart Displacement: They only had one Top 40 hit.
 Must have been "Last Resort", right?
 Nope, it was "Scars" (which is well-remembered, but not quite on the level "Last Resort" is).

-- They've had four #1 hits on mainstream rock, but neither was "Scars" or "Last Resort".
+- They've had five #1 hits on mainstream rock, but neither was "Scars" or "Last Resort".
 However, "Resort" was their only #1 hit on alternative.

 - In Your Nature to Destroy Yourselves: Their song "Blood Brothers" repeats this line throughout.